Will Chip Shortage Stretch into the End of 2022?

 As mentioned above, the stockpiling of chips creates the phenomenon of chip shortage way until the end of 2022, and it may negatively affect those manufacturers who urgently need chips.
 If you are one of them, don’t worry, just come visit TECHDesign now!

-Here at TECHDesign, you can easily find multiple kinds of chips and semiconductor modules, from microcontrollers, memory ICs, to wireless modules, and the greatest of all, we are super ready to provide the best services for you!
+Here at TECHDesign, you can easily find multiple kinds of chips and semiconductor modules, from microcontrollers, memory ICs, to MLCCs, and the greatest of all, we are super ready to provide the best services for you!